Satyam0775/grammar-scoring-engine-shl/README.md

-# 🎙️ Grammar Scoring Engine — SHL Research Intern Task
+# 🎙️ Grammar Scoring Engine — Research Intern Task

 This project presents a **Grammar Scoring Engine** that predicts the grammatical quality of spoken English using **audio recordings**.
 It uses **Automatic Speech Recognition (ASR)** for transcription and **acoustic & linguistic feature extraction** to score grammar quality on a **0–5 scale**.